Hashihaka Kofun: Surface facilities and artifacts

-The burial facility is unknown, but a basalt slab was found at the foot of the mound, suggesting that a pit-type stone chamber may have been constructed, and if this burial mound is Himiko's tomb, it contradicts the statement in Wei Jiwa Jinden that "there is a sarcophagus, but no burial chamber".
+The burial facility is unknown, but a basalt slab was found at the foot of the mound, suggesting that a pit-type stone chamber may have been constructed, and if this burial mound is Himiko's tomb, it contradicts the statement in Wajinden that "there is a sarcophagus, but no burial chamber".
 The stone is known to be from Shibayama in Kashiwara, Osaka Prefecture.
 Therefore, it is not the stone from Mount Osaka (Mount Nijō) mentioned in the Soshiniki.

 Construction period

 Based on the shape of the mound and the contents of excavated artifacts, Taichiro Shiraishi and others have pointed out that it is the oldest class of posterior-frontal round mounds.
 Prior to the renovation of the levee on the west side of Chashinaka Pond, which is outside the designated area of the tomb, the Archaeological Institute of Kashihara, Nara Prefecture, conducted a preliminary survey and unearthed a large amount of Furu-zero-shiki earthenware from the bottom of the moat around the site.
-The Institute of Archaeological Research, Archaeological Institute of Kashihara, Nara Prefecture, estimated the actual age of these vessels to be 280–300 years (±10–20 years) based on Carbon-14 dating.
+The Institute of Archaeological Research, Archaeological Institute of Kashihara, Nara Prefecture, estimated the actual age of these vessels to be 280–300 years (±10–20 years) based on carbon-14 dating.

-However, the earthenware was not found in the tomb itself, and even if the carbonized material on the earthenware found at the bottom of the moat outside the designated mausoleum area is dated to the late third century, it does not represent the date of construction of the tomb, since there are remains from the Jomon to Kofun periods at the site where this tomb was excavated, and even if it were the late third century, it would be later than Himiko's death date.
+However, the earthenware was not found in the tomb itself, and even if the carbonized material on the earthenware found at the bottom of the moat outside the designated mausoleum area is dated to the late third century, it does not represent the date of construction of the tomb, since there are remains from the Jōmon to Kofun periods at the site where this tomb was excavated, and even if it were the late 3rd century, it would be later than Himiko's death date.

 Horse harness excavated from a ditch

-Although the "Wajinden" describes the absence of oxen and horses, harnesses (wooden stirrups) have been excavated from the Zhou shelter.
+Although the Wajinden describes the absence of oxen and horses, harnesses (abumi or wooden stirrups) have been excavated from the Zhou shelter.

 During the 109th excavation of the Garui Site conducted by the Sakurai City Board of Education in 2000, a wooden wheel stirrup (harness) was found in the upper layer of the overlying soil (plant layer) inside the moat.
-The Nunome I earthenware excavated at the same time dates it to the early fourth century, which may have contributed to the influx of equestrian culture into the Japanese archipelago and to the East Asia, the understanding of the spread of equestrian culture in the region is now older and more revised than before.
+The Nunome I earthenware excavated at the same time dates it to the early 4th century, which may have contributed to the influx of equestrian culture into the Japanese archipelago and to the East Asia, the understanding of the spread of equestrian culture in the region is now older and more revised than before.
 The excavation is not directly related to the chronology of the construction of the tomb itself, since it was excavated from the soil layer deposited after the moat had ceased to function and had begun to be buried.